paradoxyur/GitLearning/readme.txt

-This is the first txt file.
+This is the second txt file.